to professor Michael Otto’s world of single-flowered dahlias.

 Between 1950 and 2017 professor Otto had bred more than 100 dahlia varieties mostly with the help of insects.
 He selected the best seedlings and cultivated them to become a variety.

 Numerous of them have won medals on garden shows and in the German national dahlia verifications.

 Approximately more than 50 varieties have survived, yet only a few can be bought at nurseries that are listed under delivery nurseries.

-When you are interested in one of the other varieties, please write an e-mail to firstname.lastname@example.org.
+When you are interested in one of the other varieties, please write an e-mail to firstname.lastname@example.org or visit our shop.